xpresserjs/documentation/plugins/@xpresser/auth/readme.md

 ```

 ## Setup
-Import required files into your project using the `xjs-cli publish` command.
+Import required files into your project using the `xjs import` command.
 ```sh
 # Import Configurations
 xjs import Auth configs